shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 # Lab 1

-Introduction to Linux and the g++ Compiler
+Set up, Intro to Linux, g++ compiler, Git

 ## Goals

-* Overview: Linux organization
+* Get an overview of Linux organization
 * Introduce several basic Linux commands
-* Set up all the directories for the course assignments
+* Set up your environment (GitHub, all the directories for the course assignments)
-* Provide practice creating, compiling, and running C++ programs
+* Practice creating, compiling, and running C++ programs
-* Get experience testing your assignments (before submitting to Turnin)
+* Get experience testing your assignments (before submitting to Inginious)
 * Work on Programming Assignment 01
 <br>